Build Your Own Home in the

-What You Need To Know Before Deciding on a Manufactured Home Community
+What You Need To Ask Before Deciding on a Manufactured Home Community

 It is easy to get excited about finding the perfect community to put your home and then be blindsided by the expensive requirements to live in the community.
-Often these additional costs are not something the bank can add to your loan last minute so it is best to find out ahead of time.
+Often these additional costs are not something the bank can add to your loan at the last minute, so it is best to find out this information ahead of time.
 Some parks require hard board skirting, decks on the front and back of the home, or even gardens in yard.

 It is important to find out what the community wants the homes to look like.
 Do they have requirements on the year the home was built, exterior material, window placement?
 Find out before you put any money down on a home or waste hours or shopping.

-People are so excited about picking out a new home, choosing their upgrades, and colors that electric, water, and sewage connections are completely forgotten about.
-Contractors can take a few weeks to complete this work and you do not want the home to get there and have no plans on how to hook it up so you can begin living in the home.
+People are so excited about picking out a new home, choosing their upgrades, and colors that electric, water, and sewage connections are pushed out of their mind.
+Contractors can take a few weeks to complete this work, and you do not want the home to get delivered with no plans on how for hooking up the utilities to your home.

 Communities either do the work themselves, require an approved contractor to handle the job, want the company that sold the mobile home to do it, or leave the decision up to the tenant.

 *Make sure to ask the community management if there are any permits you need to take care of in order to get your water and electricity turned on.